 “I’m passionate about growing food and growing it organically.
 We have just moved house and now I’m keen to see how much food I can grow in this small-ish suburban space.”

-“On top of that people start behaving more communally.
-If they’ve got spare produce they’ll give it away to someone who can use it.
+“Food gardening creates community.
+If people have got spare produce they’ll give it away to someone who can use it.
 The same goes with seeds and seedlings.
 You can see the potential.
 It costs nothing to give it away, and yet you’ve done so much good.”